eudesenv/eudesenv/README.md

 -->

 - 🔭 I’m currently working as Backend Developer with Php, NodeJs and Typescript
-- 🌱 I’m currently learning Typescript, NodeJs, NestJs and Python
+- 🌱 I’m currently learning Typescript, NodeJs, NestJs and Microservice Architecture
 - 💬 Ask me about programmation, music keyboard, God, whatever...

 <!-- in your header -->